paulpaul168/ERMS/README.md

 ## Contact

-If you have any questions, suggestions, or need support, feel free to contact us directly through Github.
+If you have any questions, suggestions, or need support, feel free to contact us directly through GitHub.